 How Lung Cancer Affects The Body

-The different types of lung cancer often behave differently in the body.
-Treatment decisions are based on the types of cancer and what is known as the stage of cancer.
-The stage is a way of describing the extent of cancer; for example, is it limited to one area in the lung or has it spread.
-Staging lung cancer is critically important because the treatment chosen can be very different depending on the stage.
+Different types of lung cancer often behave differently in the body.
+Treatment is based on the type of cancer and the stage of cancer.
+The stage is the extent of cancer.
+Is it in one area of the lung, or has it spread?
+Staging lung cancer is critically important.
+Treatments can vary depending on the stage.

-The stages of non-small cell lung cancer are:
+The stages of NSCLC are:

-Small cell lung cancer has two stages:
+SCLC has two stages:

-- Coughing up blood
+- coughing up blood

-- Chest, shoulder, or back pain
+- chest, shoulder, or back pain

-- Changes in the voice, especially hoarseness
+- voice changes, especially hoarseness

-- Repeated lung infections (such as pneumonia or bronchitis)
+- repeated lung infections (such as pneumonia or bronchitis)

-- Difficulty swallowing
+- difficulty swallowing

 Sometimes, lung cancer spreads beyond the lungs to other parts of the body.
 Symptoms that may be seen when lung cancer has spread include:

-- Unexplained weight loss
+- unexplained weight loss

-- Bone or joint pain
+- bone or joint pain

-- Unexplained broken bones
+- unexplained broken bones

-- Blood clots or bleeding
+- blood clots or bleeding

-- Unsteady movement or seizures
+- unsteady movement or seizures

-- Memory loss
+- memory loss

-- Swelling of the neck or face
+- neck or face swelling

-Smoking is still the number one cause of lung cancer.
-In fact, smoking is the cause of many cancers, including in the lung, esophagus, larynx, mouth, throat, kidney, bladder, liver, pancreas, stomach, cervix, colon, and rectum, as well as acute myeloid leukemia.
-The American Cancer Society estimates that 80% to 85% of all lung cancer cases in the United States are related to smoking, which includes people who have quit smoking.
+The American Cancer Society estimates that 80% to 85% of all lung cancer cases in the United States are linked to smoking.
+This includes people who have quit smoking.

-Lung cancer can run in families.
-Researchers are learning that certain genetic mutations – genes that work differently than their “normal” versions – are linked to lung cancer.
-People who have those mutations may be more likely to get lung cancer than people who have the normal genes.
-Having one of these genes may be a reason why some nonsmokers develop lung cancer.
+Researchers are learning that certain genetic mutations are linked to lung cancer.
+Mutations are genes that work differently than their “normal” versions.
+People who have those genes may be more likely to get lung cancer.
+Having one of these genes may be why some nonsmokers get lung cancer.

 Smoking is the single greatest risk factor for lung cancer.
 Regular exposure to secondhand smoke also increases the risk.
-It is also important to understand that the risk of developing lung cancer seems to be dose-dependent: the more you smoke (more cigarettes, more years), the greater your risk.
-Research shows that quitting smoking at any time of your life decreases your risk of lung cancer.
+The risk seems to be dose-dependent.
+In other words, the more you smoke (more cigarettes, more years), the greater your risk.
+Research shows that quitting smoking at any time of your life decreases your risk.

 Other risk factors are the same as the causes for lung cancer:

-- Family history.
-If one of your parents, brother, or sister has had lung cancer, your risk of developing lung cancer may increase.
+Family history.
+If one of your parents, brother, or sister has had lung cancer, your risk may increase.

-- Prior radiation therapy.
-Radiation is an important cancer treatment, but radiation to the chest area, especially for treatment of another cancer, seems to increase the risk of developing lung cancer.
+Prior radiation therapy.
+Radiation is an important cancer treatment.
+Radiation to the chest area, especially for treatment of another cancer, seems to increase the risk.

-- Exposure to radon, asbestos, and/or industrial chemicals.
+Exposure to radon, asbestos, and/or industrial chemicals.
 Radon, asbestos, arsenic, beryllium, and uranium have all been linked to lung cancer.
-Anyone who has worked with these substances may have an increased risk of developing lung cancer.
+Anyone who has worked with them may have an increased risk.

 Screening for Lung Cancer

-Biomarkers indicate which treatment might work best for you.
+Biomarkers indicate which treatment might work best.
 Your health-care team will also consider your overall health and wishes when planning your treatment.